 Hollowness in the eye area rarely occurs in isolation.
 Medical experts and researchers highlight several fundamental sunken eyes causes that dictate the appearance of the skin:

-Aging: This is one of the principal causes.
-As one ages, the skin loses collagen and elastin, resulting in reduced skin elasticity and volume around the eyes, thus creating a sunken appearance and making sunken under eyes significantly more pronounced.
+• Aging: As one ages, the skin loses collagen and elastin, resulting in reduced skin elasticity and volume around the eyes, thus creating a sunken appearance and making sunken under eyes significantly more pronounced.

-Genetic Predisposition: This can lead to the development of hollow eyes, whereby some individuals may inherit thinner skin or specific orbital structures from their parents.
+• Genetic Predisposition: Some individuals may inherit thinner skin or specific orbital structures from their parents, which can lead to the development of hollow eyes.

-Psychosomatic Health: Clinical observations suggest that depression sunken eyes can result from prolonged emotional strain, which negatively impacts blood microcirculation and the overall elasticity of facial tissues.
+• Psychosomatic Health: Clinical observations suggest that depression-related sunken eyes can result from prolonged emotional strain, which negatively impacts blood microcirculation and the overall elasticity of facial tissues.

 The Biological Mechanism Behind Orbital Changes